Ukrainian military leaders stress it would be ‘nearly impossible’ to fight Russia without drones

 Brovdi elaborated further on Wednesday, telling CNN that putting faith in Putin is “not respectful to yourself.”

-“I answered the following, that four of my battle crews standing only 10km away from this base can destroy it fully in 15 minutes, it would look like Pearl Harbor during the second World War,” Brovdi said through his translator.
+“I answered the following, that four of my battle crews standing only 10km away from this base can destroy it fully in 15 minutes, it would look like Pearl Harbor during the second World War,” Brovdi said through his translator, adding that he didn’t mean it as a threat but as a warning about what could happen if drones were taken into the hands of terrorists.

 According to an official release by the office of the president of Ukraine, Brovdi founded his drone reconnaissance team known as “Magyar’s Birds” in the spring of 2022, which has since grown to a full brigade.
 Brovdi told CNN on Wednesday that he began using drones because he and his troops, an infantry unit, were fired upon by tanks, artillery, “and we [could] not see anything, who was trying to kill us.”
 They began using drones for reconnaissance, to see who was firing on their position, and then began buying drones used typically for sports and gaming.